EvolverDE/Signum-DEX/README.md

 ```

 # What are the prerequisites?
-Since PFP is based on the .NET framework in version 4.8, an operating system that supports it is also required.
+Since SnipSwap is based on the .NET framework in version 4.8, an operating system that supports it is also required.
-# How to install PFP?
+# How to install SnipSwap?
-In the development phase, a PFP.EXE file is provided at https://github.com/EvolverDE/Signum/blob/master/PFP/PFP/bin/Debug/PFP.exe, which can be moved to any location on a hard disk and used there.
+The SnipSwap.EXE file is provided at https://github.com/EvolverDE/Signum-DEX/releases/tag/v1, which can be moved to any location on a hard disk and used there.
 # What settings need to be made?
-The settings are automatically created with default values next to the PFP.EXE file in a Settings.ini file.
+The settings are automatically created with default values next to the SnipSwap.EXE file in a Settings.ini file.
 Besides the program, changes can also be made there directly.
-# What do the other files mean, which are created beside the PFP.EXE?
+# What do the other files mean, which are created beside the SnipSwap.EXE?
 Beside the Settings.ini other files like "cache.dat" and possible .LOG files are created.
 The cache.dat contains information of all smart contracts located on the Signum.network blockchain.

 # Here is a small function overview